HTangl/Model-U/README.md

 2. From the JLCPCB home page click on "Order now"
 ![](https://github.com/HTangl/Model-U/blob/main/JLC%20Ordering%20Guide%20Pics/Step%2001.png?raw=true)

 3. On the next page click the "Add gerber file" button and select one of the "Model-U_panel.zip" files in the "Model-U JLC Files" folder.
-For this guide I'm using the 10 piece panel
+For this guide I'm using the 10 piece panel.
+Keep in mind JLC's minimum order quantity is 5 so since I'm using the 10 piece panel file I will end up with 50 individual breakout boards total.
 ![](https://github.com/HTangl/Model-U/blob/main/JLC%20Ordering%20Guide%20Pics/Step%2002.png?raw=true)

 4. Change the delivery format to "Panel by Customer" and then input the amount of rows and columns needed, for the 10 piece panel it is 2 columns and 5 rows